Can I apply now?

 I attended Mathcamp last year, and I want to come back again this year.
 Do I have to reapply?

 Hi, alum!
-Except in unusual circumstances, if you have attended Mathcamp before, you are automatically welcome to return to the camp in future years.
-See the alumni page for more information.
+Except in unusual circumstances, if you have attended Mathcamp before, you are automatically welcome to return to camp in future years.
+Visit the alumni page for more information.

 What time is the deadline?